telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 	> The GestureExtensions is a class that holds a custom routed event and fires it when the gesture is executed.
 We will discuss its implementation in the [Using the gesture](#using-the-gesture) section of this article.

-This is the main logic of the recognizer.
-The next step is to implement logic for storing the event handlers for the gesture.
-We can do this through couple public methods which accept event handlers as arguments and add/remove them in the *handlers* collection defined earlier.
+Example 6 is the main logic of the recognizer.
+In this example you'll see how to implement logic for storing the event handlers for the gesture.
+We can do this through a couple of public methods that accept event handlers as arguments and add/remove them in the *handlers* collection defined earlier.

 #### __[C#] Example 6: Implementing logic for associating event handlers with the recognizer__
 	public void AddHandler(RoutedEventHandler handler)